CAPEX

 • PPE: Property, Plant, and Equipment.

-• PPE_end: The value of PPE at the end of the period, found on the balance sheet.
+• PPE_end: Value of PPE at the end of the period (from the balance sheet).

-• PPE_start: The value of PPE at the beginning of the period, also from the balance sheet.
+• PPE_start: Value of PPE at the beginning of the period (from the balance sheet).

-• Depreciation Expense: The total depreciation for the period, found on the income statement or cash flow statement.
+• Depreciation Expense: Total depreciation for the period (found on the income or cash flow statement).

-This formula accounts for new investments in assets (seen in the change in PPE) and includes depreciation, which is a non-cash expense that reduces the book value of PPE but doesn’t actually take cash out of the company’s pocket.
+This formula accounts for new investments in assets and adjusts for depreciation, a non-cash expense that reduces the book value of assets without affecting cash flow.

 Adlega - Reduce Your Churn